unfoldadmin/django-unfold/README.md

 When implementing `import_export.admin.ExportActionModelAdmin` class in admin panel, import_export plugin adds its own implementation of action form which is not incorporating Unfold CSS classes.
 For this reason, `unfold.contrib.import_export.admin` contains class with the same name `ExportActionModelAdmin` which inherits behavior of parent form and adds appropriate CSS classes.

+**Note:** This class has been removed and in new version (4.x) of django-import-export it is not needed.

 ```python
 admin.py